T0astBread/sctest/README.md

 5. Run the `Monitor` launch config from VS Code

-Note that the `attach-debugger-to` scripts can also be started before the program itself though this is not really useful since the timer will run to completion anyways.
+Note that the `attach-debugger-to` scripts can also be started before the program itself.
+To ensure that the program does not start with its initialization before the debugger is attached, setting the `SCT_SCT_DEBUG_WAIT` environment variable is still recommended.